chanhi2000/devlog/src/explore/github/tutorial.md

 ---
 ## Flutter

 - [vandadnp/flutter-tips-and-tricks][vandadnp/flutter-tips-and-tricks]: A Collection of Flutter and Dart Tips and Tricks
     - [🌐Official Site](https://linktr.ee/vandadnp)

 ---
 ## C#

+- [microsoft/hack-together][microsoft/hack-together]: Hack Together: Microsoft Graph and .NET is a hackathon for .NET developers to learn Microsoft Graph and Microsoft 365.

 ---
 ## Go

 - [inancgumus/learngo][inancgumus/learngo]: ❤️ 1000+ Hand-Crafted Go Examples, Exercises, and Quizzes. 🚀 Learn Go by fixing 1000+ tiny programs.
 - [marcel-dempers/docker-development-youtube-series][marcel-dempers/docker-development-youtube-series]: A Collection of tools, hands-on walkthroughs with source code.